Ashland Covered Bridge

-Ashland Covered Bridge, also known as Ashland Bridge or Barley Mill Road Covered Bridge, is a covered bridge over Red Clay Creek on Barley Mill Road (near the junction of Brackenville Road) in Ashland in New Castle County, Delaware.
+Ashland Covered Bridge, also known as Ashland Bridge or Barley Mill Road Covered Bridge, is a covered bridge over Red Clay Creek on Barley Mill Road (near the junction of Brackenville Road) in Ashland in New Castle County, Delaware, United States.
 It was added to the National Register of Historic Places in 1973.

 Style

 It is a Town lattice truss bridge following a design of Ithiel Town, built about 1860.
 It is almost identical to the Wooddale Bridge.
 It is believed to be about 12 ft long and adjoins the Ashland Nature Center.